NicholasChristopherBlake/scripts/excel-barcode-url-fetcher/README.md

 npm install -g pnpm
 ```

-Ensure that it is installed
+Ensure that it is installed with `pnpm --version`
-`pnpm --version`

 3. Download or clone this script folder via `git clone`